ibra303/Defender-AI/README.md

 Defender-AI is an open-source software designed for real-time motion monitoring in a user's environment.
 Leveraging advanced motion detection mechanisms and integration with Telegram, it provides instant alerts to users when unusual activity is detected.

-Features
+Done Features :
-Done:

   Motion Detection: Utilizes sensors or cameras with computer vision algorithms for accurate motion detection.

   Alert Generation: Generates alerts based on predefined criteria, such as intensity and duration of detected motion.

   Integration with Telegram: Sends real-time alerts to the user's Telegram bot chat for immediate notification.

   User Configuration: Allows users to configure sensitivity, set alert thresholds, and customize parameters.

 Future Modifications:

 Logging and History: Maintains a comprehensive log of motion events and alerts for historical review.

 Security Measures: Implements encryption and authentication mechanisms to ensure system integrity.

 Remote Access: Enables users to remotely access the system, view live feeds, and manage settings through the Telegram bot interface.

 # Familiar face detected with motion in the room: